Facebook Pixel How to Use Old Film Lenses With New Digital Cameras (A Guide)

 Aperture Blades 85mm

-Don’t worry if this manual operation doesn’t appeal to you.
-The exception concerning the adapter rings I spoke of is that some are now being made with focus indicator chips built into the adapter.
-While this chip doesn’t enable you to use autofocus, it does allow the lens to communicate to the camera when the selected point of focus has been obtained.
-This is complete personal preference.
+Additionally, for those who are really against manual focus, manual metering, and the like, the exception concerning the adapter rings I spoke of is that some are now being made with focus indicator chips built into the adapter.
+While this chip doesn’t enable you to use autofocus, it does allow the lens to communicate with the camera when the selected point of focus has been obtained.
+This is completely personal preference.
 I opted for the non-autofocus indication adapters because I wasn’t comfortable using aftermarket electronics of that type with my camera.
-Again, this is a completely subjective.
+Again, this is completely subjective.

 Please Note: Neither the author nor Digital Photography School are responsible for any damages to your camera or lens as a result of using aftermarket devices.
 Please be an informed photographer prior to attempting any modifications to your precious gear!